-The XL24C02 is capable of a 4-byte page-WRITE operation.
-It is initiated in the same manner as the byte-WRITE operation, but instead of terminating the write cycle after the first data word is transferred, the master can transmit up to three more words.
-After the receipt of each word, the XL24C02 will respond with an ACKnowledge.
+The XL24C04 is capable of a 16-byte page write operation.
+It is initiated in the same manner as the byte-write operation, but instead of terminating the write cycle after the first data word, the master can transmit up to 15 more words of data.
+After the receipt of each word, the XL24C04 will respond with an ACKnowledge.

-The XL24C02 automatically increments the address for subsequent data words.
-After the receipt of each word, the two low order address bits are internally incremented by one.
-The high order five bits of the address remain constant.
-If the master should transmit more than four words, prior to generating the STOP condition, the address counter will "roll over," and the previously written data will be overwritten.
-As with the byte-WRITE operation, all inputs are disabled during the internal WRITE cycle.
-Refer to Figure 6 below for the address, ACKnowledge, and data transfer sequence.
+The XL24C04 automatically increments the address for subsequent data words.
+After the receipt of each word, the four low order address bits are internally incremented by one.
+The high order five bits of the address byte remain constant.
+Should the master transmit more than sixteen words, prior to generating the STOP condition, the address counter will "roll over," and the previously written data will be overwritten.
+As with the byte-write operation, all inputs are disabled during the internal write cycle.
+Refer to Figure 6 for the address, ACKnowledge and data transfer sequence.